soyjubilado/AdventOfCode/2022/README.md

 ### Day 16

-Valves and tunnesl (and elephants).
+Valves and tunnels (and elephants).

 See comments at top of program.
 For part 1, I successfully reduced the problem sufficiently so that an exhaustive search of all possible paths worked (in